-D. The school shall agree to use these funds to supplement and not supplant existing behavioral health services.
+- 3. Located within the District of Columbia. - 4.
+Agree to use these funds to supplement and not supplant existing behavioral health services.

 Non-Supplantation

 Recipients must supplement, and not supplant, funds from other sources for initiatives that are the same or similar to the initiatives being proposed in this award.
 Further, 45 CFR Chapter 75 contains additional restrictions for for-profit commercial entities that may require a reduction of approved grant awards based upon program income earned.